 Recruiting has always been a time-consuming, repetitive process.
 For example, many companies have used AI to quickly process large amounts of data to improve efficiency, accuracy, and productivity.
 In its simplest terms, AI is really just automation that allows us to solve big, complex, repeatable problems with quality results.
 AI is there to better illuminate the path to get there.

-Recruiting AI enables talent acquisition teams to discover passive candidates and unlock data-driven insights that guide decision-making and better outcomes such as quality of hire.
-AI recruitment tools can help deliver the right jobs to the right talent, the right talent to the right recruiters … and ultimately build
+AI in hiring process or AI in recruiting enables talent acquisition teams to discover passive candidates and unlock data-driven insights that guide decision-making and better outcomes such as quality of hire.
+AI in recruiting tools can help deliver the right jobs to the right talent, the right talent to the right recruiters … and ultimately build

 So it is, as we already see in the hiring process.
-AI is already saving HR teams time and money while attracting the best candidates in these key ways:
+AI in hiring process or artificial intelligence in the hiring process is already saving HR teams time and money while attracting the best candidates in these key ways:

 Solving the Sourcing Process